 This week’s article is by Guy Shrubsole, campaigner and author of the book Who Owns England?
-It is for everyone who got distracted by thoughts of land management during the stag hunting scenes in The Crown.

 When it comes to the state of nature in Britain today, Queen Victoria has a lot to answer for.